Minimal Kernels, Reduced Attack Surface, and Why Linux Optimization Still Matters

 Supporting HOPERF CMT2300A on Linux

-Recently, I was stuck in figuring out how the Firebase gRPC calls worked and how I could generate, modify, and replay them.
-Trapping and modifying the existing gRPC traffic was not working too well.
-Finally, I took a step back and spent some time on learning how to build and debug simple Firebase applications.
-This approach helped me tremendously and I was able to make further progress with my original task in almost no time. ...
+Recently, I was stuck trying to understand how Firebase gRPC calls worked and how I could generate, modify, and replay them.
+Trapping and modifying existing gRPC traffic was not working well.
+Finally, I took a step back and spent some time learning how to build and debug simple Firebase applications.
+This approach helped me tremendously, and I was able to make further progress with my original task quickly.
+Solution You may find the following code sample useful when reversing/debugging Firebase applications. ...

 Easily verifying certificate chains